xdcrawley/GroupFinalProject/Product Development.md

 Maintain transparency in model assumptions and data sources within project documentation.
 Smart mobility researchers and students exploring sustainable AI applications

+INNOVATION

+EcoRoute AI stands out by focusing on eco-efficiency rather than speed — an often-overlooked dimension in modern navigation tools.
+Its combination of predictive modeling, sustainability metrics, and user-friendly visualization makes it a unique educational and practical solution.
+By turning route optimization into an environmentally conscious decision, EcoRoute AI promotes greener mobility for both individuals and organizations.